SALHOUSE / SALHOUSE BROAD

 Holkham is home to a 25,000 acre estate on the north Norfolk coast, in which stands Holkham Hall, an 18th century Palladian house, home to the Earl of Leicester.
 Surrounding the house is rolling parkland with Fallow Deer and Red Deer.

-The unspoilt picturesque beach at Holkham has expansive white sands backed by sand dunes and pine woods and is popular with walkers and bathers alike.
+The unspoilt picturesque beach at Holkham has expansive white sands backed by sand dunes and pine woods and is popular with walkers, cyclists and bathers alike.
 Behind the shoreline lies a basin, which, at high tides, fills to form a spectacular shallow lagoon (check tide times here).
 Holkham beach is also part of one of the largest National Nature Reserves in the country and is home to many rare species of flora and fauna.

 Between world-renowned Holkham beach and the unique bird sanctuary of Blakeney Point, lies the pretty harbour town of Wells-next-the-Sea.
 Its harbour is sheltered by salt marshes from the open sea and the harbour is still used by sailing and crabbing boats.
 It is a great place for crabbing.